-While stuck in a cage at Envigo, Samson was used as a breeding machine, reportedly resulting in hundreds of other puppies’ births at the factory farm.
+While stuck in a cage at Envigo’s prison, Samson was used as a breeding machine, reportedly resulting in hundreds of other puppies’ births on the factory farm.
 He shied away from human contact because it often meant that he would be left soaked to the skin when workers sprayed his cage down with a high-pressure hose.

-But thanks to PETA’s investigator, he got away just in time to spend his first Thanksgiving in a home with people who show him kindness and respect.
+Thanks to PETA’s investigator, Samson was rescued just in time to spend his first Thanksgiving in a home with people who show him kindness and respect.
 He saw snow for the first time and enjoyed his first Christmas with his new loving family.

-Every one of the dogs at Envigo feels fear, pain, and loneliness, just like the dogs who share our homes.
+Every one of the dogs at Envigo felt fear, pain, and loneliness, just like the dogs who share our homes.
 No animal should suffer for experiments or for any other reason.
 For these beagles and the countless other animals bred for experiments and imprisoned in government laboratories, we must urge President Joe Biden not to hire another “dinosaur” as director of NIH.
-Click below to urge your members of Congress to mandate that NIH stop throwing away our tax dollars on cruel and useless experiments on animals like these beagles and instead focus on modern, non-animal research methods: